owulveryck/owulveryck.github.io/content/post/20231202-websocket-stream.md

 ```

 ## The Default Choice: WebSockets

+Now that I am within the http handler, I need to find a way to transfer the data "over the wire".
+The over the wire is represented here by two stream of bytes:
+- the `io.Reader` encapsulated in the request's body
+- the `io.Writer` implemented through the ResponseWriter

+The most obvious ay I know to exchange messages between a server and a client is via websocket.
+It is a layer 7 protocol that allows bi-directional steams of messages.
+The implementation is relatively straightforward and the client side in JS have all the primitives to interact with message flows.

+In the server, the logic is a bit different because the standard library of Go provides an outdated implementation of the websockets; therefore I need to rely on third party libraries.
+It is not a problem _per se_, but I like to avoid the usage of third party libraries for various reasons from the idea of blackbox to the problem of dependency management.

 - Rationale behind initially choosing WebSockets.
 - Influence of frameworks on technology decision-making.
 - Challenges and difficulties encountered with WebSocket debugging.